Sneakyboss221/IMBd-Sentiment-Analysis/README.md

 All plots generated during training and evaluation are saved in the `results/plots/` folder.

 You can find:
-- 🟢 Confusion matrices for Logistic Regression, SVM, Multinomial Naive Bayes, and the Ensemble
+- 🟢 Confusion matrices for Logistic Regression, SVM, and the Ensemble
-- 📈 ROC curves for all four models
+- 📈 ROC curves for these three models
 - 📊 F1-score comparison plot
 - ⭐ Top 20 important features for Logistic Regression